Welcome to today's edition of the Rush 24-7 podcast.

 He cannot legally continue with it, but he did continue with it even after the Fifth Circuit Court stated.

-He's gonna continue with it now because there's nobody there to stop him, and here we get right to what the meaning of the rule of law is.
+And if we get right to what the meaning of the rule of law is.

-Readings, uh great to have you.
+Greetings, great to have you.

-We've got we are overloaded here today, folks.
+We've got, we are overloaded here today, folks.

 The important thing today is what do I leave out?

-That's gonna be the toughest decision.
+That's going to be the toughest decision.

 There's so much here.

-The telephone numbers 800-282-2882 and the email address, Ilrushbow at EIBNet.com.
+The telephone number is 800-282-2882 and the email address, El Rushbow at EIBNet.com.

 He's still speaking.

-And trust me when I tell you, if you haven't watched any of it or heard any of it, is really, really bent out of shape on this, and he's lecturing the country on immigration, saying things like, well, now we're gonna have to leave it up to the voters.
+And trust me when I tell you, if you haven't watched any of it or heard any of it, is really, really bent out of shape on this.

 Which is the thing that ticks them off the most on the left is leaving it up to the voters.